-The beloved Lily of the valley can also be detrimental to cats, so planting this kind of flower in your garden may not be the safest option for your own or for your neighbors' felines.
+These lilies should be kept out of cats' reach at all times.
+Considering that these precious pets are lithe enough to pounce on nearly any surface (such as the dining table), you may want to avoid putting them in your home altogether.
+The beloved Lily of the valley can also be detrimental to cats, so planting this type of flower in your garden may not be the safest option for your own cat or for your neighbors' felines.

-If you suspect your cat has nibbled on the forbidden flower, make sure to contact your vet immediately.
+Symptoms of lily poisoning in cats include vomiting, dehydration, and a loss of appetite.
+However, if you suspect your cat has nibbled on these forbidden flowers, make sure to contact your vet immediately.
 Don't wait for signs of common symptoms, because by then it could be too late to save your fluffy friend.
-Emergency treatments are available.